milkypostman/hakyllbox/brain/200910302314-tofflate_cookies.md

 <li>Put mounds of cookie dough on the parchment paper.</li>
 <li>375 degrees for about 10-12 minutes.</li>
 </ol>
-This made a ton of cookies and I'm pretty sure all my sampling of cookie dough reduced the amount of cookies I made by at least 2-3.
+This made a ton of cookies and I'm pretty sure all my sampling of cookie dough reduced the amount of cookies I madeby at least 2-3.
 The original recipe says 12-14 minutes and I think it was a little too long.
 My first batch charred a bit but also my oven sucks.
 It's so small I cannot fit a normal sized cookie sheet in so I had to use a bunch of small ones.
 The parchment paper is a gift.
 Less cleanup and nothing sticks to it.
 So awesome.